 Find a system that works for you.
 Personal finance is personal.
 Everyone can find their best system, whether it is an app or something mostly automated or old-school paper and pencil.

 Okay, not really.
 But look at everything with a stern eye.
 Do you need a house, a garage, a storage unit, and a back shed full of stuff? it’s time to have a Garage Sale!

 If items are more valuable than a garage sale will bring, consider Facebook Marketplace or Craigs List.

 This may include the boat or motorcycle.
 It’s not forever.
 It’s only temporary.

-I’m not a fan of the stuff, so decluttering is a fun project of mine that I keep up with regularly.
+I’m not a fan of the stuff, so decluttering is a fun project I keep up with regularly.
 I have a large bin in the basement that I add things to (regularly) for our annual garage sale weekend.

-Wherever you can find extra money, do it.
+Wherever you can find extra money, please do it.
 And add that to your debt payoff.